WATER-STEAM-CONDENSED CYCLE

 A steam boiler requires softened, filtered water – crystal clear, and free of impurities.

 If the available water comes from a well, it will be necessary to filter it through a silica sand filter and additionally, if it contains chlorine or odors, through an activated carbon filter, in order to eliminate all of the unwanted elements.
-It is also recommended to check the hardness of the available water and if greater than 80 parts per million (ppm), to run it through a water softener.
+It is also recommended to check the hardness of the available water and if greater than 0 parts per million (ppm), to run it through a water softener.

 WATER SOFTENERS

-If the available water comes free of impurities and low content of chlorine, but has a hardness greater than about 80 ppm, is recommended
+If the available water is free of impurities and contains little chlorine, but has a hardness of greater than 0 ppm, running it through a water softener is recommended.

-CONDENSATE TANK
+FEEDWATER TANK

 FEEDWATER PUMP